TakeLab/podium/docs/source/walkthrough.rst

   }))

 When we load a 🤗 dataset, we internally perform automatic Field type inference and create Fields.
 While we expect these Fields to work in most cases, we also recommend you try constructing your own (check :ref:`fields`).
-An important aspect to note when using ``Vocab`` with HuggingFace datasets is that you **need to set** ``eager=False`` upon construction.
+An important aspect to note when using ``Vocab`` with 🤗 datasets is that you **need to set** ``eager=False`` upon construction.
 Vocabularies in Podium are eager by default, which means that they construct frequency counts upon dataset loading.
-Since HuggingFace datasets are not loaded as part of Podium, vocabulary construction needs to be triggered manually by using non-eager ``Vocab`` s and calling ``Dataset.finalize_fields()`` to indicate that the vocabularies should be built.
+Since 🤗 datasets are not loaded as part of Podium, vocabulary construction needs to be triggered manually by using non-eager ``Vocab`` s and calling ``Dataset.finalize_fields()`` to indicate that the vocabularies should be built.

 Once the ``Field`` s are constructed, we can use the dataset as if it was part of Podium: